Oele/audio-streamgenerator/README.md

 ### normal\_fade\_seconds

 Amount of seconds that we want tracks to overlap.
-This is only the initial/max value - the mixing algorithm may choose to mix less seconds if the old track ends with loud samples.
+This is only the initial/max value - the mixing algorithm may decide to mix less seconds if the old track ends with loud samples.

 ### skip\_fade\_seconds